CambridgeUniversityPress/Celestial-and-Stellar-Dynamics/Chapter7/README.md

 ### Dependencies

 Notebooks for Figures 7.3 and 7.6 use Jo Bovy's [`galpy`](https://github.com/jobovy/galpy), see Bovy, [2015, ApJS, 216, 29](https://ui.adsabs.harvard.edu/abs/2015ApJS..216...29B).
 Installation is straightforward (pip or conda) with the recommended Anaconda python 3 distribution, so we don't need to precalculate the data.
+We have tested these notebooks using up through `galpy` v1.10.0.

 ## Artwork